 Meet The Staff

-Dr. Goabaone Rankgoane is the CIEE Gaborone part-time public health program assistant.
+Goabaone Rankgoane is part-time public health program assistant at the CIEE Study Center in Gaborone.
 She was born and raised in Mahalapye, Botswana.
-She did her Bachelor of Science part 1, at the University of Botswana for one year and then transferred to University of Pretoria, South Africa to do a Bachelor of Medicine degree which she completed in 2008.
-She worked at Princess Marina Hospital, the biggest public hospital in Botswana, for two years as a medical officer.
-She volunteered as the head medical officer intern and later Internship coordinator during her time at Princess Marina.
+Rankgoane did her Bachelor of Science part one at the University of Botswana for one year, and then transferred to the University of Pretoria, South Africa to pursue a bachelor’s degree in medicine, which she completed in 2008.
+Previously, she worked at Princess Marina Hospital, the biggest public hospital in Botswana, for two years as a medical officer.
+She volunteered as the head medical officer intern, and later as internship coordinator during her time at Princess Marina.
 She is currently a resident in Masters in Medicine, Public Health (MMed PH) at the University Of Botswana School Of Medicine.
 She has worked at the Maun District health Management team as part of her MMed PH District rotation.
-Goabaone has a lot of interest in Public health and is passionate about improving health services in the villages of Botswana.
+Goabaone has a lot of interest in public health, and is passionate about improving health services in the villages of Botswana.

 Where You'll Study